myDevicesIoT/dps-client/README.md

 # Package

 To create an opkg package for a specific gateway you can use the provided makefile targets.
 This requires [opkg-utils](https://git.yoctoproject.org/opkg-utils/) to be installed locally.
-This can be done by cloning the opkg-utils repo and running `make install`.
+This can be done by cloning the opkg-utils repo and running `make install` from the opkg-utils root directory.

 ```
 make <MANUFACTURER>
 ```
-Where `MANUFACTURER` is one of the following: `multitech`, `tektelic`.
+Where `MANUFACTURER` is one of the following: `multitech`, `tektelic` or `gemtek`.

 # Usage